poonamveeral/CSCI_3410Test/notes/lectures_notes.md

     #.
 Write a command that updates the title of all the books written by the author whose ID is $1$ to "BANNED".
 Is there any reason for this command to be rejected by the system?
 If yes, explain which one.
 	#.
 Write one or multiple commands that would delete the author whose ID is $3$, and all the book written by that author.
 Make sure you do not violate any foreign key constraint.
 	#.
 Write a command that would create a table used to record the awards granted to authors for particular books.
 You should assume that each award has its own name, is awarded every year, and that it is awarded to an author for a particular book.
-Pick appropriate attributes, datatypes^[You can use the `DATE`{.sqlmysql} datatype to store a year.], primary as well as foreign keys, and avoid above all redundancy.
+Pick appropriate attributes, datatypes^[You can use the `DATE` datatype to store a year.], primary as well as foreign keys, and avoid above all redundancy.
 	#.
 Draw the relational model of the database you created (i.e., including all the relations given in the code and the one you added).
     #.
 Discuss two limitations of the model and how to improve it.